barraponto/dotfiles/readme.md

 DEPENDENCIES
 ============

 bashrc depends on:
 * keychain package (not default on ubuntu or archlinux)
 * rvm ( not a package by definition, see RVM section)
 * ssh-askpass (not default on ubuntu or archlinux)
 * drush (optional, but related functions will taint the namespace)
 * youtube-dl (optional, but related functions will taint the namespace)

 bash_aliases depends on:
 * videodownloader (optional)

+hgrc depends on:
+* hg-git (optional, you must adjust hgrc to your hg-git path anyway)

 RVM
 ===